hms-dbmi-cellenics/inframock/README.md

 How to use it
 -------------

-The following command will build and execute the inframock environment loading all the experiment data found in `./data` folder:
+The following command will build and execute the inframock environment loading all the experiment data found in `BIOMAGE_DATA_PATH` folder:

     make build && make run